espressif/esp-docs/docs/en/configuring-esp-docs-projects/integrating-esp-docs-into-your-project.rst

 The GitLab CI configuration file, ``.gitlab-ci.yml``, is where you add jobs to enable the automatic and continuous building and deploying of your documentation to the ``www.espressif.com`` server.

 In the ``.gitlab-ci.yml`` of your project, do the steps given below.
-For examples, please refer to `esp-docs/.gitlab-ci.yml <https://gitlab.espressif.cn:6688/espressif/esp-docs/-/blob/master/.gitlab-ci.yml>`__ and `esp-idf/.gitlab/ci/docs.yml <https://gitlab.espressif.cn:6688/espressif/esp-idf/-/blob/master/.gitlab/ci/docs.yml>`__.
+For examples, please refer to `esp-docs/.gitlab-ci.yml <https://github.com/espressif/esp-docs/blob/master/.gitlab-ci.yml>`__ and `esp-idf/.gitlab/ci/docs.yml <https://github.com/espressif/esp-idf/blob/master/.gitlab/ci/docs.yml>`__.

 1. Use an appropriate docker image to build the documentation.
 For convenience, you can reuse the image used by ESP-IDF, ``$CI_DOCKER_REGISTRY/esp-idf-doc-env-v5.0:2-3``.
-For the latest version of this image, check the `esp-docker <https://gitlab.espressif.cn:6688/idf/esp-dockerfiles>`__ repo or contact Documentation Team.
+For the latest version of this image, go to Documentation Team Site > Section ESP-Docs User Guide > esp-idf-doc-env image.
 2. Add the jobs to build documentation in HTML and PDF.
 For examples, please refer to the ``build_esp_docs_html`` and ``build_esp_docs_pdf`` jobs in :project_file:`.gitlab-ci.yml`.
 3. In the above building documentation jobs, add ``pip install -r requirements.txt`` to install package dependencies.
 4. Add the jobs to deploy the built documentation to the server: